Andrewodwyer/City-Events-Blog/README.md

   3. People that want to choose an event by a certain date.
 Viewing upcoming events on a calendar.

 - Registers Users
-  They will have the same abilities as the none registered users plus the following
+  - They will have the same abilities as the none registered users plus the following.

   4. Add their own event
   5. Update and delete their event
   6. See a list of event they’ve created
   7. Indicate if they will be attending an event
-  8. Write a comment on an event
+  8. Write a comment or ask a question on an event
-  9. Edit and delete their comment
+  9. Edit and delete their comment/question

 #### Why users will use the app:

 -  Search flexibility:
    - Users can easily search for events through categories (music, sports, classes, culture) and dates, improving event discoverability.

 -  Event attendance:
    - Registered users can indicate whether they plan to attend an event, which enhances event visibility and participation.
    - Organiser can also track interest

 - User-generated content:
    - The site allows users to create, read, edit and delete their own events.
 They have the ability to create events and manage details like location, time, and description.

 - Engagement through comments:
    - Registered users can leave comments on event pages, encouraging engagement and conversation around events.

 ### User Goals